 Capital Institute respects your privacy.
 This privacy statement provides information about the personal information that Capital Institute collects from its family of websites, and the ways in which we use that information.

 Information Collection, Use, and Sharing

-In various places on our website, we gather email addresses and other basic contact information for the purpose of allowing people to subscribe to our monthly organization and quarterly Field Guide to Investing in a Regenerative Economy e-bulletins, Capital Institute symposium emails or other communications.
-We also gather contact information from individuals who wish to comment on our website via the Disqus community discussion system, or who choose to donate to us in order to process their donations, acknowledge them in a timely manner, and keep them informed about the impact of our work.
+In various places on our website, we gather email addresses and other basic contact information for the purpose of allowing people to subscribe to our monthly organization and quarterly Field Guide to a Regenerative Economy e-bulletins, Capital Institute emails or other communications.
+We also gather contact information from individuals who sign up for and wish to comment on our website via the Disqus community discussion system, or who choose to donate to us in order to process their donations, acknowledge them in a timely manner, and keep them informed about the impact of our work.

 How Does Capital Institute Use Personally Identifiable Information?